b-cubed-eu/impIndicator/README.md

 The goal of **impIndicator** is to allow users to seamlessly calculate and visualise the impact of alien taxa and individual species in a given area.
 It calculates and visualises impact per site as a map.
-It takes in GBIF occurrence data and EICAT assessment list.
+It takes in GBIF occurrence data and EICAT assessment data.
 It enables users to choose from various methods of calculating impact indicators based on different studies.